 Treatment / Management

 Treatment of hypertrophic scars and keloids can be challenging, and there are several modalities available.
-The most important guideline for scarring is prevention by avoidance of any unnecessary procedures.
-When these procedures are unavoidable, it is important to add prophylactic therapies, such as topical therapies during wound healing to prevent the formation of an abnormal scar.
-However, many patients already have an injury that has formed a keloid, or hypertrophic scar and management of these patients is important to aid in the improvement of pain or pruritus as well as improving cosmetic outcomes.
+The most important guideline for scarring is prevention by avoidance of trauma.
+When these procedures are unavoidable, it is important to add prophylactic therapies, such as topical therapies, during wound healing to prevent the formation of an abnormal scar.
+However, many patients already have an injury that has formed a keloid or hypertrophic scar.
+Management of these patients is important to aid in improving pain or pruritus and improving cosmetic outcomes.

-Surgical treatment includes excision of the scar by a full excision with primary closure or a shave excision with healing by secondary intention.
-Both procedures require post-operative compression dressings.
-Although there is a high recurrence of keloids with excision, with reduced recurrence when done in conjunction with steroids, radiotherapy and interferon therapy.
+Surgical treatment entails excision of the scar with primary closure, ensuring a tension-free closure to minimize the chance of recurrence.
+Although there is a high recurrence of keloids with excision, this may be reduced when performed in conjunction with steroids or more involved adjuvants such as radiotherapy and interferon therapy.
 Cryosurgery works by inducing cellular injury and necrosis to the affected area and reducing the area of the scar.
-Cryotherapy works better on smaller scars and has a decreased rate of recurrence when used on hypertrophic scars compared with keloids.
+Cryotherapy works better on smaller scars and has a decreased recurrence rate when used on hypertrophic scars than keloids.

-Newer adjuvant and emerging therapies include interferon, 5-fluorouracil, imiquimod, tacrolimus, bleomycin, retinoic acid and botulinum toxin A. Interferon therapy works in vitro by reducing collagen synthesis.
-5-Fluorouracil works as an antimetabolic agent by interrupting RNA, casuing inhibition of fibroblast proliferation and TGF-beta expression to decrease Type I collagen in scar tissue.
-In keloidal tissue, imiquimod causes induction of apoptotic genes causing cell death in these tissues.
+Newer adjuvant and emerging therapies include interferon, 5-fluorouracil, imiquimod, tacrolimus, bleomycin, retinoic acid, and botulinum toxin A. Interferon therapy works in vitro by reducing collagen synthesis.
+5-Fluorouracil works as an antimetabolic agent by interrupting RNA, causing inhibition of fibroblast proliferation and TGF-beta expression to decrease Type I collagen in scar tissue.
+In keloidal tissue, imiquimod causes induction of apoptotic genes, causing cell death in these tissues.
 Tacrolimus is a topical treatment that leads to decreased fibroblast proliferation by downregulating TGF-beta receptors.
-Bleomycin is used in dermatology primarily to treat recalcitrant warts and keratoacanthomas but in vitro administration to fibroblasts has shown a decrease in collagen synthesis.
-Retinoids are inhibitors of matrix metalloproteinases which overexpress in keloids and hypertrophic scars.
-Tretinoin and isotretinoin, both retinoids, cause a reduction in collagen synthesis leading to improved scar appearance.
+Bleomycin is used in dermatology primarily to treat recalcitrant warts and keratoacanthomas, but in vitro administration to fibroblasts has been shown to decrease collagen synthesis.
+Retinoids are inhibitors of matrix metalloproteinases that overexpress in keloids and hypertrophic scars.
+Tretinoin and isotretinoin, both retinoids, cause a reduction in collagen synthesis, leading to improved scar appearance.
 Tension is thought to be a factor leading to the formation of keloids and hypertrophic scars.
 Botulinum toxin A is thought to reduce tension on the healing wound, leading to improvement in scarring.

-Cutaneous scleroderma often gets misdiagnosed as keloids or hypertrophic scarring, and careful consideration should be taken to diagnose cutaneous scleroderma correctly so as not miss a systemic disease.
-Cutaneous scleroderma presents with a thickened dermis and hyper-pigmented keloid like lesions.
-On microscopic exam, they find collagen bundles to lie parallel to the dermis with a decreased number of fibroblasts when compared with other scar tissues.
+Cutaneous scleroderma may be confused visually with keloids or hypertrophic scarring, and careful consideration should be taken to diagnose cutaneous scleroderma correctly so as not to miss a systemic disease.
+Cutaneous scleroderma presents with a thickened dermis and hyper-pigmented keloid-like lesions.
+If there is any question, a biopsy should be obtained.
+On microscopic exam, they find collagen bundles to lie parallel to the dermis with a decreased number of fibroblasts compared with other scar tissues.
 Sclerotic neurofibroma may also be mistaken for a keloid; however, testing will reveal positive findings of protein S100.
-Infections such as a hair folliculitis can be confused for a keloid.
+Infections such as hair folliculitis can be confused for a keloid.
 Folliculitis can be bacterial or fungal, and it is important to distinguish infection from a keloid or hypertrophic scar as steroids are contraindicated in an infection.

 Hypertrophic scarring has a good prognosis when compared with keloids.
 Hypertrophic scars typically develop soon after injury and may increase in size for a period before regressing on their own.
 They have a better response to treatment without recurrence and typically only require a single treatment modality.

 As opposed to hypertrophic scars, keloids have a worse prognosis.
 Keloids tend to have a genetic component, and at-risk patients can develop multiple keloids from surgeries or injuries.
 Keloids can continue to develop for up to one year and do not spontaneously regress.
 After treatment, especially surgical excision, keloids have a high rate of recurrence, making treatment difficult.
-It is crucial that adjuvant therapies are incorporated after surgery to aid in the prevention of recurrence.
+Adjuvant therapies must be incorporated after surgery to aid in the prevention of recurrence.

-Keloids and hypertrophic scars can lead to prolonged pain and pruritus, are cosmetically disfiguring and can be functionally debilitating causing emotional and psychological distress to patients.
-There is an abundance of treatments available, but none are perfect, and they each have side effects of their own.
+Keloids and hypertrophic scars can lead to prolonged pain and pruritus, are cosmetically disfiguring, and can be functionally debilitating, causing emotional and psychological distress to patients.
+There is an abundance of treatments available, but none are perfect, and they each have their own side effects.
 Pruritus is the most common complication of keloids and hypertrophic scarring, followed by pain.
 Depending on location and size, these scars can cause movement restrictions to patients, and there is significant evidence proving a psychosocial aspect of scarring.

 Deterrence and Patient Education

 Patients should receive education on the risk factors of keloids and hypertrophic scars.
 They should counsel those at risk for forming these scars before any surgical procedure on prevention and alternative forms of management.
 Although any injury or surgery can lead to a scar, the increased incidence of pain and pruritus, as well as the potential for functional disability, is much higher in keloids and hypertrophic scarring.
-Although there are several modalities of treatment available, there is no therapy that is completely effective in prevention and treatment of these scars.
+Although there are several modalities of treatment available, there is no therapy that is completely effective in preventing and treating these scars.
 Especially with keloids, there is a high incidence of recurrence despite the method of treatment used.
-It is important for patients to work closely with a dermatologist to appropriately treat and manage these scars to prevent further enlargement and disability associated with keloids and hypertrophic scars.
+Patients need to work closely with a dermatologist to appropriately treat and manage these scars to prevent further enlargement and disability associated with keloids and hypertrophic scars.

 Enhancing Healthcare Team Outcomes

-Keloids and hypertrophic scars used to be diagnosed and managed by primary care physicians.
-However, with such a vast array of treatments available, dermatologists and possibly a plastic surgeon should be incorporated in treatment and management.
-Correct diagnosis is vital, so as not to miss a systemic disease or malignancy.
-A necessary diagnostic measure in differentiating these scars from other diagnosis is a biopsy.
+Keloids and hypertrophic scars used to be diagnosed and managed by primary care clinicians.
+However, with such a vast array of treatments available, dermatologists and possibly a plastic surgeon should be incorporated into the interprofessional team that treats and manages these conditions.
+Correct diagnosis is vital so as not to miss a systemic disease or malignancy.
+A necessary diagnostic measure in differentiating these scars from other diagnoses is a biopsy.
 It may be important for a pathologist to review biopsy findings to come to a definite diagnosis.

-If performing a surgical excision, having a surgeon that specializes in this area, such as a plastic surgeon, is vital to ensure the best outcome possible.
-There may also be a need for a wound nurse for management of pressure and occlusive dressings after surgery.
-Data proves that taking these measures after surgery leads to an improvement in size and decreased rates of recurrence.
-Treatments that involve radiation therapy may require a radiologist to aid in treatment and pharmacists are important in the proper dosing and prescribing for newer treatments involving 5-fluorouracil, interferon, bleomycin, and other adjuvant therapies.
-With this interprofessional approach and early, aggressive treatment, keloid, and hypertrophic scar formation may be prevented or significantly improved.
-(Level III)
+If performing a surgical excision, having a surgeon specializing in this area, such as a plastic surgeon, is vital to ensure the best outcome possible.
+There may also be a need for a wound nurse to manage pressure and occlusive dressings after surgery.
+Data proves that taking these measures after surgery leads to an improvement in size and decreased recurrence rates.
+Treatments that involve radiation therapy may require a radiologist to aid in treatment, and pharmacists are important in the proper dosing and prescribing for newer treatments involving 5-fluorouracil, interferon, bleomycin, and other adjuvant therapies.
+With this interprofessional approach and early, aggressive treatment, keloid and hypertrophic scar formation may be prevented or significantly improved.
+[Level 5]

 (Click Image to Enlarge)